schmitzal/tinyimg/README.md

 ## Configuration
 1. Create an API key* at https://tinypng.com/developers
 2. Enter the API key* in the extension configuration
-3. TYPO3 < 12: Include the static TypoScript.
-It disables compression while on application context "Development", so you won't lose compressions during development and testing
-4. TYPO3 >= 12: Disables compression in extension settings if desired, so you won't lose compressions during development and testing
+3. Disables compression in extension settings if desired, so you won't lose compressions during development and testing
-5. Have a nice day :)
+4. Have a nice day :)

 <span style="font-size: 80%">_*Note that the tinify API is limited to 500 compressions per month.
 If you need more, there is a paid version which can be activated in your dashboard (where you got your API key)_</span>